-If you refuse your insurance and do not enroll when you are eligible, then you will not be allowed to enroll until the next Enrollment Period and you will be a Late Entrant.
+If you refuse your insurance and do not enroll when you are eligible, then you will not be allowed to enroll until the next Enrollment Period.

 When does Employee Dental Insurance start?

 Employee Dental Insurance starts on the later of the date: